 The all-inclusive guide to making your child’s tooth fairy experience as magical (and educational) as possible

-As a parent, you want to give your little one a magical childhood.
+As a parent, Get your kid excited about the dental care you want to give your little one a magical childhood.

 You want to nurture their imagination and teach them healthy habits they can take with them into adulthood.

 Characters like Santa Claus and the Easter Bunny are a great way to make the holidays more memorable, but the Tooth Fairy offers a unique opportunity.